sweco-sejuva/sejuva_FME_vm/README.md

 ## Prerequisites
 A basic understanding of GitHub, Amazon AWS, FME Desktop, and FME Server is required.
+You will also require an AWS account and a GitHub account.
-An installation of GitHub Desktop and FME Desktop.
+On your local machine, you will need an installation of GitHub Desktop and FME Desktop.

 Be aware that you'll probably have to request an Instance Limit increase for the EC2 instances.
 The default limit is 20 machines.
 At Safe Software, we have a limit of 500.